MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     BUGS:
         -If the text for the lowest material must be drawn in a text box, it might be pushed under the canvas if there are other text boxes over it

+    #HOW TO CREATE AN EXECUTABLE FILE:
+        -Navigate to the folder containing the python program -Run the following command: "python -m PyInstaller --onefile program_name.py"